ariba1039/flutter_food_delivery_app/README.md

-# Generating flavors has never been this easy Flutter Flavors 2024
+# Flutter Food delivery app

 In this Repo, I'll build a Flutter Food Delivery App from scratch, integrating Flutter Provider for efficient state management.
 This step-by-step tutorial is perfect for beginners and those looking to deepen their understanding of Flutter Provider.
 Join us to level up your Flutter development skills.